Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 1. Navigate to *Organization > Marketplaces*
 2. Select the **Billing** tab.
-3. Enable the billing integration
+3. Enable the billing integration.
-4. Select the Vendor **MyFatoorah** from the drop down.
+4. Select the Vendor **MyFatoorah** from the dropdown.
-5. Select the url endpoint you want to use based on your region of interest (Qatar / Saudi Arabia / Other regions)
+5. Select the URL endpoint you want to use based on your region of interest (Qatar / Saudi Arabia / Other regions)
 6. Enter the API Key.
 This is the MyFatoorah token you created earlier.
-7. Enter the webhook Secret Key.
+7. Enter the Webhook Secret Key.
 This is the Signing Secret Key of MyFatoorah webhook.
 This will be added by MyFatoorah, as the header, when posting the event to Marketplace.
 Marketplace can then validate the incoming event and reject it if the signature does not match.
 8. Click **Save**.

 Each time a consumer from the consumer organization of the Marketplace subscribes to a product, a first invoice with the base price plan (setup cost and/or recurring fees) is generated.
 The consumer cannot request access to product resources until this first invoice is paid within MyFatoorah portal.

 On a monthly or annual basis, depending on the plan metering period, a new invoice is generated that is based on the consumer consumption and the recurring plan base price (if any).
 The invoice is added to the subscription invoices list, along with the link to pay it.
-The invoice status will be **Open** until the consumer pay for it.
-Once paid and the event from MyFatoorah received, the invoice status will become **Paid**.
+The invoice status is **Open** until the consumer pays the invoice.
+Once paid and the event from MyFatoorah received, the invoice status changes to **Paid**.

-Once the consumer terminates the subscription, a final invoice is generated based on the usage consumed between the last invoice and termination.Again the invoice status will be Open until the consumer pays for it in MyFatoorah system.
+Once the consumer terminates the subscription, a final invoice is generated based on the usage consumed between the last invoice and termination.
+The invoice status is **Open** until the consumer pays the invoice in the MyFatoorah system.

-{{< alert title="Note" color="primary" >}}If the first invoice is not paid before the consumer terminates his subscription, the invoice status will remain as Open.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}If the first invoice is not paid before the consumer terminates their subscription, the invoice status will remain **Open**.{{< /alert >}}

 ### Troubleshooting MyFatoorah integration